 A diverse workforce

-So, last year we launched the Amy Johnson Flying Initiative, in partnership with the British Women Pilots’ Association.
+So, in October 2015 we launched the Amy Johnson Flying Initiative, in partnership with the British Women Pilots’ Association.
 Amy Johnson was a true pioneer and role model for female pilots.
 She had true spirit and in 1930, she was the first woman to fly solo to Australia.
 Through the “Amy Johnson Flying Initiative” we hope to see a new generation of female pilots being inspired to start a career in aviation.

 Offering loan underwriting of around £100,000 for six female, new entrant

 Current pilots at easyJet have visited schools and youth organisations